PyTables/PyTables/doc/source/usersguide/tutorials.rst

      (768, 3, 6561.0, 3, 7, 51539607552L, 'Particle:      3', 9.0)
      (2, 4, 6.0, 8, 10, 12L, 'Particle: None*2', 16.0)]

-As you can see, the modifyRows() call has modified the rows second and fifth, and it returned the number of modified rows.
+As you can see, the modify_rows() call has modified the rows second and fifth, and it returned the number of modified rows.

-Apart of :meth:`Table.modifyRows`, there exists another method, called :meth:`Table.modifyColumn` to modify specific columns as well.
+Apart of :meth:`Table.modify_rows`, there exists another method, called :meth:`Table.modify_column` to modify specific columns as well.

 Finally, it exists another way of modifying tables that is generally more handy than the described above.
 This new way uses the method